 Create a Gift Wrap Station

-Uh oh, didn’t cut a big enough piece of wrapping paper?
-No need to start over from the beginning.
+Didn’t cut a big enough piece of wrapping paper?
+No need to start from the beginning.
 DuLaney suggests instead to “create a ‘belly band’ using festive ribbon or folded paper to cover the exposed part of the box.”
 Your wrapping job will look unique, and you can quickly move on to the next gift.
-However, if you want more guidance, learn the best way to wrap a gift here.

 Labeling traditional “to and from” gift tags can be time-consuming.
-Instead, use large letter stickers to identify each gift with the recipients first initial.
+Instead, use large letter stickers or DIY tags to identify each gift with the recipient’s first initial.
 A large single letter is a playful way to indicate who should receive the gift, and it adds a little flair to the overall look of your wrapped presents.

 Don’t Skimp on Tape

-According to one 5-star Amazon reviewer, this made in the USA, as-seen-on-Shark Tank product “WORKS GREAT!
+The Little Elf Gift Wrap Cutter helps you zip through gift wrapping.
+According to one five-star Amazon reviewer, this made in the U.S., as-seen-on-Shark Tank product “WORKS GREAT!
 Easy to use and fast.
 Highly recommend!”
-The Little Elf Gift Wrap Cutter helps you zip through gift wrapping, plus, your paper will no longer have ragged, crooked edges.
-Get two for less than $20 and give one to a friend!
+Plus, your paper will no longer have ragged, crooked edges.

 Stick to a Color Scheme